-Protesters burn local assembly building in Papua protest
+Protesters burn local government building in Papua protest

-JAKARTA, Indonesia (AP) - Police say protesters in Indonesia’s restive Papua province have set fire to an indigenous assembly building.
+JAKARTA, Indonesia (AP) - Protesters in Indonesia’s restive Papua province set fire to a local government building and broke into a prison on Thursday as thousands rallied against racism and called for their region’s independence, officials said.

-National police spokesman Dedi Prasetyo says thousands of protesters torched the building on Thursday in Abepura town.
-They rallied against racism and called for independence.
+National police spokesman Dedi Prasetyo said the building was torched in Abepura town.
+He said he could not confirm reports that protesters also set fire to several other buildings, including offices, shops and gas stations.

-Videos posted by residents and circulated online show demonstrators, including students in yellow jackets, chanting “Freedom Papua” and holding banners demanding a referendum for independence.
-Many in the crowd painted their faces with the separatist Morning Star flag.
+The government has blocked telecommunication and internet access in the region since last week amid spreading protests that have at times turned violent.
+The protests were triggered by videos circulated on the internet showing security forces calling Papuan students “monkeys” and “dogs” in East Java’s Surabaya city.

-Prasetyo could not confirm local media reports that protesters also set fire to several other buildings.
-The government has blocked telecommunication and internet access in the region since last week amid spreading violent protests.
+A video obtained by The Associated Press from Abepura showed demonstrators, including students in yellow jackets, chanting “Freedom Papua” and paving posters reading “We are not monkeys.”
+Many in the crowd wore headbands adorned with morning star flag that is a separatist group symbol, and held banners demanding a referendum for independence.

 Sign up for Daily Newsletters